SoftUni-Internal/interactive-content/EN/07-Mid-Exam/00-Problem-01.md

 # Problem 1: Archery Tournament
 ## Description

-Our hero Peter is going to take part in an archery tournament.
+Peter the archer is going to participate in a tournament.

 Your task is to help him calculate his points.

-On the first line you will receive integers separated by `|`, representing the targets in the archery field.
+On the first line you will receive an array of integers separated by `|`, representing the targets in an archery range.

-On the next lines until you receive `Game over` command, you will receive commands by the Judge of the tournament:
+On the next lines until you receive the Game over command, you have to process commands issued by the Judge of the tournament:

-* `Shoot Left@{start index}@{length}`: Peter starts traversing the archery field to the left from `{start index}` with given `{length}`.
+* Command `Shoot Left@{start index}@{length}`:

+Peter starts moving in the archery range to the left starting from `{start index}` and traveling through as many targets as stated in: `{length}`.

-If he goes out of the field, he will continue from the end of the field.
+He cannot go out of the archery range, so if he reaches its beginning, he should walk over to its end and continue walking to the left from there.

-* `Shoot Right@{start index}@{length}`: Peter starts traversing the archery field to the right from `{start index}` with given `{length}`.
+* Command `Shoot Right@{start index}@{length}`:

+Peter starts moving in the archery range to the right from `{start index}` going through `{length}` number of targets.

-If he goes out of the field, he will continue from the start of the field.
+If the length he has to walk through goes beyond the end of the archery range, he has to walk over to its beginning and continue walking from there.

+* Command `Reverse`:

-* `Reverse`: Reverse the archery field.
+Reverse all targets in the range

-* `Game Over`: Print the archery field and collected points.
+* Command `Game Over`:

-When **he arrives at the target**, he will shoot at it and **increase his points by 5** and **decrease the target by 5 points**, if the **target points are less than 5**, he takes all of them and **decreases it to 0**.
+Print the current state of all targets in the range

+Each time Peter reaches a target:

+* He will shoot at it and get 5 points, decreasing the target's total point value by 5.

+* If the target is worth less than 5 points Peter takes all of its points and decreases the total points of the target to 0.

-If the start index is out of range of the field Iskren will have to ignore the command.
+If the start index, specified in any command is out of range to begin with, Peter will have to ignore this command.

 ## Input

-* On the first line, you will receive integers separated by `|` representing the targets in the archery field.
+* On the first line, you will receive integers separated by `|` representing the targets in the archery range.

-* On the next lines, until the `Game over` command you will receive commands in the format described above.
+* On the next lines, until the `Game over` command is given you will receive commands in the format described above.

 ## Output

-* Print the field in following format: `{target} - {target} - {target} ….. - {target}`.
+* Print out the state of each target on the field in the following format: `{target} - {target} - {target} ….. - {target}`.

 `Peter finished the archery tournament with {points}!`

 [code-task title="Archery Tournament" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]